stefanofoti/musa/docs/Architecture.md

 ### Sensor network

 The boards we decided to use are STM-Nucleo, one for each piece of art, and the user's smartphone communicates with them via Bluetooth.
-Through beacons we are able to locate the visitor inside the museum and the data gathered is send to a main STM-Nucleo with MQTT-SN.
+Through beacons, we are able to locate the visitor inside the museum and the data gathered is sent to a main STM-Nucleo with MQTT-SN.
 This main board serves as a gateway: it makes some pre-processing and sends them to the cloud platform through MQTT protocol.<br/>

 ### Backend and smartphone front-end

 The backend of the application lives in the cloud and takes care of the interaction with the user's smartphone.
 MuSa accompanies the visitor, proposing him a personalized tour, providing information about the different artworks, and making sure he's enjoying the itinerary.<br/>
-When the user arrives to the museum connects to the webapp with his mobile and it runs until the end of the visit.
+When the user arrives at the museum connects to the web app with his mobile and it runs until the end of the visit.
 At the end of the tour, it asks the user to fill in a survey to provide feedback about the quality of the service.
 This answers are stored in a Google Document, in a way that makes them easily accessible to the machine learning algorithm.<br/>

 ### Cloud